Public Education

 Au Pair Training

-Au Pair Training reviews the basics of being a responsible live-in child care giver.
+Au Pair Training reviews the basics of being a responsible live-in childcare giver.
 The training focuses on how to handle various types of events from medical emergencies to storms and fires.

 Juvenile Fire-Setter Intervention Program